Christianscorna/Christianscorna/README.md

 - 👯 I’m looking to collaborate on **extensions projects**

-- 👨‍💻 I don't have a portfolio yet but Im working in one (My portfolio is comming soon!)
+- 👨‍💻 I don't have a portfolio yet but Im working in one (My portfolio is coming soon!)

 - 💬 Ask me about **Angular, SQL, JavaScript, Java and more**